bekk/bekk-christmas/post/javascript/closures.md

 myFunc();
 ```

 To most developers this is pretty straightforward, especially if you've worked a bit with JavaScript.
 We create a function, inside of which we create a variable `value` and a function `alertValue`.
-This inner function will run `alert(value)`, and we see this function is ran right after it is created.
+This inner function will run `alert(value)`, and we see this function is run right after it is created.
 Finally we run `myFunc()`, and we all sort of just know we will now get an alert box with the text "Hello world".

 To me, having worked a fair bit with JavaScript, I kind of just take this for granted.